Dezso d'Antalffy: Budapest and the U.S.

 The Miracle company offered him work again at the beginning of 1929; Morris Gest was looking for a composer and conductor for a new production, The Freiburg Passion Play, directed by David Belasco (Gest's father-in-law, who had staged John Luther Long's short story "Madame Butterfly").
 The play's 1900 London production influenced Giacomo Puccini, who did not understand English, to compose an operatic version.
 From April to June 1929 The Freiburg Passion Play was presented in the largest theatre of the time, the 5,300-seat Hippodrome Theatre in New York.

 In 1927, impresario Samuel Roxy Rothafel invited d'Antalffy to join the staff of organists at his new Roxy Theatre in New York City; at the time, the Roxy was the country's most prestigious movie palace.
 After the onset of the Great Depression, d'Antalffy toured in Europe during the spring of 1930.
-He became involved in the film industry, recording the soundtrack music for the Gaumont Film Company's The Miracle of the Wolves.
+He became involved in the film industry, recording the soundtrack music for Gaumont's The Miracle of the Wolves.
 D'Antalffy returned to Hungary, giving concerts in and outside Budapest, and was one of the first to play the newly built Angster organ in Szeged's Votive Church.
 It was the second-largest organ in Europe at the time, with five manuals and 136 stops.

 At the end of 1931, d'Antalffy returned to the U.S. and Rothafel commissioned him to compose an oratorio for the December 27, 1932 opening of Radio City Music Hall.
 Radio City was part of Rockefeller Center, at the time the world's largest privately owned enterprise which included fourteen Art Deco skyscraper office buildings, and was designed as the world's largest, most-luxurious theatre.
 The lyrics and orchestration of his oratorio, The Voice of Millions, were imbued with the idea of equal rights; his choir consisted of black and white singers, and his lyrics contained sacred texts from four world religions.
 The first worldwide broadcast by Radio City was a success, and d'Antalffy worked for the theatre as a staff composer and organist for ten years.